greggman/webgl-capture/README.md

     are potentially specific to the machine it was captured on.
 For example, if the app checks for OES_texture_float and then uses floating point textures the commands written will assume that floating point textures work on the machine the code is played back on.
-It also assumes they extensions will have the same prefixes.
+It also assumes the extensions will have the same prefixes.

 *   Textures based on image tags assume it can reload the image from the